jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # SQL Keywords
+Capitalizing SQL keywords allows for easier comprehension by the reader by differentiating it from other SQL that often will be in CamelCase.
+Additionally, code editors will often offer SQL syntax highlighting which further assists in comprehension by coloring SQL keywords.
 ## <span style="color: green">A. Good</span>
 * SQL Keywords such as SELECT, FROM, WHERE, INNER JOIN, LEFT JOIN, ON, etc. should always be in all caps
 <pre>